 We are genuine trade and industry specialists, and we perform listed building renovations to regulatory standards too.

 Planning permission is a measure used to deter inappropriate or illegal development.
 This means that new builds, or any significant alterations to existing homes, such as property extensions or major renovations, usually require approval.
 Smaller works and minor property refurbishments fall under permitted development, but it is always important to check.

 When do I need planning permission?

-How long does it take?
+How long does it take to gain approval?

-• Design, Appearance & Materials
+• Design, Appearance and Materials

 • Disabled Access